 Initially, Tartarus is separate from the Underworld.
 It is as far away from Hades as the Heavens are from Earth.
 Later, Tartarus becomes the most feared section of the Underworld.
 Tartarus came to represent a hell pit.
 Tartarus becomes the place where the most wicked in Greek society would spend their afterlife.
 In Tartarus, the souls of the wicked were punished for all eternity.

-Together, Tartarus and Gaia produced the most feared monster in Greek mythology, Typhon.
+Together, Tartarus and Gaia produced the most feared monster in Greek mythology, Typhon, a monstrous serpentine giant.
 The giant serpent is considered the father of all monsters.

 Eros, the primordial force of desire and erotic love, followed Tartarus out of Chaos.
 He is described as being the ‘fairest of all the gods’ by Hesiod and is capable of influencing the judgment of mortals and gods.

 Eros is the companion of the Olympian goddess of love, Aphrodite.
 He is usually depicted as either a beautiful youth or a young boy, he always carries a bow and arrows.
 The arrows represent Eros’ ability to overpower the sensibilities of mortals and gods alike, rendering them overcome with desire.

 Erebus came into existence next, emerging from Chaos as a dark mist that spread around Gaia and swirled into the deepest crevices on the Earth.
 He is the god who personifies darkness and shadow.